ricksonoliveira/page_fetcher/README.md

 {:error, "The given url is invalid.
 Please, check if it is correct and follow the default pattern such as: 'http://example.com'."}
 ```

-Or when for some reason the page is unreachable, it will return what the actual error from the page which can vary.
+Or when for some reason the page is unreachable, it will return the actual error from the page which can vary.

 ```elixir
 iex> PageFetcher.execute("https://example.com/some-not-existing-page")